Are there any data breach notification requirements?

 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.
 Local data protection regulations have required data controllers to report such breaches in certain circumstances.

 Singapore does not currently have a data breach notification requirement in place, and employers are not required, at this time, to inform individuals or Singapore’s Personal Data Protection Commission (PDPC).
-That said, the PDPC has announced that it plans to introduce a mandatory breach notification requirement as part of proposed amendments to the PDPA.
-They have also developed a Guide to Managing Data Breaches 2.0 (22 May 2019), which includes a number of recommendations and best practices.
+The PDPC has developed a Guide to Managing Data Breaches 2.0 (22 May 2019), which includes a number of recommendations and best practices.

 In the event of a personal data breach, notification to the PDPC is recommended as soon as practicable, and within 72 hours of establishing that a breach is: (a) of significant scale (involving personal data of 500+ individuals); or, (b) likely to result in significant harm or impact to individuals whose personal data was compromised.
 In cases where a data breach is likely to result in significant harm or impact to individuals, the PDPC recommends that those individuals are notified as soon as practicable.
 When notifying the PDPC, include the following information, if available: